 Welcome to the Pierce Physics Laboratory webpages.
 We are a condensed matter physics research group in the School of Physics and Astronomy at Rochester Institute of Technology.
 We study Nanoscale Materials, Surfaces, Interfaces, Disorder, Spontaneous Ordering, and Magnetism, using a combination of x-ray diffraction, coherent scattering, direct surface microscopy, and traditional surface science techniques.
 We perform science that, while academic and interesting in its own right, supports things such as cleaner burning reactions, electrocatalysis for fuel cells, CO2 sequestration, magnetic storage media and other technologically important fields.
+We try to perform science with a purpose.

 Condensed Matter Physicists study matter and materials from familiar sizes down to the atomic scale.
 This field is often cross-disciplinary, examining a diverse spectrum of nature with a broad range of investigative techniques.
 However, at the core, it is the combination of quantum mechanics, electrodynamics, and statistical physics.
 It strives to explain and predict cooperative phenomena in solids based on fundamental interactions between atoms or molecules.
 The kinds of physical systems studied range from basic solids and liquids, to more exotic kinds of matter that exhibit superconductivity, atomic spin-spin magnetic interactions, spontaneous ordering, and low dimensional systems.
 This intellectually interesting branch of physics is also at the heart of modern technology: advances in semiconductors, magnetic storage media, and clean energy technology all depend upon foundations in condensed matter physics.